Radio Ergo - Somali Humanitarian News and Information

 The last crops they planted in October dried out before maturing, leaving them with nothing to harvest, and no money.
 Food is therefore short in her household, as well as in the wider community.

 The two centres provided free treatment to pastoralists and farmers from 94 villages across the district of Balad.
-Their closure comes at a time when these communities are struggling with prolonged drought that has ruined livelihoods, weakened livestock and led to failed harvests.
+The closure of one and the threatened closure of the other comes at a time when these communities are struggling with prolonged drought that has ruined livelihoods, weakened livestock and led to failed harvests.

 Maryan Gure Mohamed, 29, was among the last women to give birth at the health centre in Gololey before it shut its doors.